novex-ai/parallel-parrot/README.md

 ]
 ```

-_Note: If your config includes `n` > 1, then multiple LLM outputs per prompt are created.
-This package dedupes those outputs, and may then create multiple rows in the output for a given input row_
+Note:
+- If the LLM generates multiple outputs (n > 1 for OpenAI), outputs are deduped, then exploded.
+Outputs may then contain more rows than the input.
+- If no output is generated, then None or math.nan is returned.
+- See the [prompt_templates](https://github.com/novex-ai/parallel-parrot/blob/v0.3.2/parallel_parrot/prompt_templates.py) for some pre-engineered templates.

 ## Generate Data - pp.parallel_data_generation()

-Some use-cases are more demanding than the above, and require multiple structured outputs.
-This package handles all of that API and data wrangling for you.
+Some use-cases are more demanding than the above, and require more complicated outputs.
+This function supports prompts which expect to generate lists of dictionaries.

 Some examples of these use cases include:
 - generating multiple question/answer pairs from each input document
 - generating multiple title/summary pairs from each input document

-see the [prompt_templates](https://github.com/novex-ai/parallel-parrot/blob/v0.1.0/parallel_parrot/prompt_templates.py) for some pre-engineered templates.
+It does so by:
+- Taking in a dataframe or list of dictionaries
+- Applying the python prompt template to each row.
+Column names are used as the variable names in the template.
+- Generating a modified prompt / API call to specify that we want a list of objects,
+  with each object containing values for each of the output_key_names.
+- Calling the LLM API with the prompt for each row
+- Parsing the returned JSON data into a list of dictionaries
+- Mapping each returned dictionary to a row in the output dataframe or list of dictionaries

 Example of `pp.parallel_data_generation()`:
 ```python